fwip/mtg_pronouns/reworded_cards.md

 **World Enchantment**

-At the beginning of each player's upkeep, destroy target nonartifact creature they controls of their choice.
+At the beginning of each player's upkeep, destroy target nonartifact creature that player controls of their choice.
 It can't be regenerated.

 The Rack 1
 ---------------